bkataru/bkataru/README.md

 I started writing code and tinkering with systems as a hobby over a decade ago, beginning my career as a scripter/modder for the GTA series of video games.
 These days, I spend my time recreationally hopping between

-- quantum information and computing
+- quantum information & computing
 - numerical methods & analysis
 - scientific computing
 - data science and data engineering